Apple's iPad Air is a major improvement, but pricier than competitors - reviews

 Amazon.com Inc's 8.9-inch Kindle Fire HDX costs $379, Microsoft's Surface 2 starts from $449, while Samsung's Galaxy Tab 3 10.1-inch tablet has a suggested retail price of $400.

-Pogue said that given the price, an iPad probably does not need replacing every year or even every other year. (link.reuters.com/zyk34v)
+Pogue said that given the price, an iPad probably does not need replacing every year or even every other year. ()

 Mossberg concluded: "Bottom line: If you can afford it, the new iPad Air is the tablet I recommend, hands down."